danito/KnownYourls/README.md

 Save the secret token and the url to the yourls-api.php.

-Shorten Url is triggered by yourKnown.site/share
+Shorten Url is triggered by yourKnown.site/share (use the bookmarklet or the Firefox app).
+It shortens the url you want to share, not the shorturl of your post.

 Thanks to @mapkyca
 Inspired by https://github.com/mapkyca/KnownBitlyShorten a plugin to use Bitly url shortener